-The identified Phase 1 technology development program will result in a verifiable waste characterization and segregation program adaptable to anywhere in the oil and gas industry to reduce volumes and provide verifiable data on the quantities of radioactive waste produced and the safety of the disposed waste.
-This process is similar to the waste characterization processes developed for BEA nuclear wastes.
-Phase 2 will demonstrate the unique capability of X-Rok for waste solidification and shielding
+Phase 2A VWS technology development programs will result in verifiable waste characterization and segregation programs adaptable to: 1) located anywhere in the oil and gas industry to reduce volumes, 2) provide verifiable data on the quantities of radioactive waste produced, and 3) verify the safety of the disposed waste.
+This process is similar to the waste characterization processes developed and used at INL nuclear sites.
+Phase 3 will demonstrate the unique capability of X-Rok for waste solidification and shielding